stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-Okay, next__ [singing]__ ♪ *question!* ♫ Okay, this is from The Geistman experiment.
-I think they're a fan. __[Ben snorts]__ "How long did it take you to find the character voices, and do you sometimes struggle to find the voice again after having not used it for a while?" ...No.
+Okay, next _(singing)_ ♪ *question!* ♫ Okay, this is from The Geistman experiment.
+I think they're a fan. __[Ben snorts]__

+>"How long did it take you to find the character voices, and do you sometimes struggle to find the voice again after having not used it for a while?"

+...No.

-#### BEN [laughing]
+#### BEN

-Yeah.
+_(laughing)_ Yeah.

 #### TIM

-I have found the Trexel voice creeping into my life in a substantial and upsetting way!__ [Ben laughs]__ Uh...
-Because it's too close to my regular voice, it's just__ [Trexel voice]__ "me but gravely!" __[Normal voice]__ I don't find it hard to find again.
+I have found the Trexel voice creeping into my life in a substantial and upsetting way! __[Ben laughs]__ Uh...
+Because it's too close to my regular voice, it's just _(Trexel voice)_ "me but gravely!" _(normal voice)_ I don't find it hard to find again.
 Do you struggle to find it again, Ben, and then we'll answer the first bit?

 #### BEN